 * The agent will perform a lookup to the applicable DNS entry, which may resolve to one of multiple Amazon Web Services based subnets.
 As a result, if your firewall does not support outbound filtering by domain name, then you may need to open all outbound traffic to 443/tcp to accommodate this service.

 Additionally, verify that your proxy server can externally communicate.

-To learn about more pre-installation information, see Requirements for Armor Anywhere.
+To learn about more pre-installation information, see ANYWHERE Pre-Installation.